wgyzhnjq/fast_io/readme.md

 - No easily misused stuff like std::endl
 - No internal iomanip states (since it creates security issues)
-- Providing RAII for FILE\*&POSIX file id
+- Providing RAII for FILE\*&POSIX fd&HANDLE32

 ### Easy to use